doublecmd/plugins/wdx/translitwdx/readme.txt

 translitwdx.lua

-Plugin may be used to tranliterate Russian, Greek, Sanskrit etc. words with english characters.
+Plugin may be used to tranliterate Russian words with english characters.
 It can be very useful for multirename purposes.